cbb23021/dockit/README.md

 # mkit

-Release for handle multi clis and become more efficient.
+A useful tool for control clis in terminal.
+Include (Git).